dreamkily/dreamkily.github.io/_pages/about.md

   - /about.html
 ---

-I am a 4th-year PhD under the supervision of Prof.Zhigang Luo and Xiang Zhang at Parallel and Distributed Computing Laboratory, National University of Defense Technology.
-My research focuses on Computer Vision and Transfer Learning, especfically in Domain Adaptation and Domain Generalization and their applications, including Image Classification and Medical Image Analysis.
+I am currently an associate professor at the School of Artificial Intelligence, Hebei Univerisity of Technology, leading an effort on Transfer Learning, Domain Adaptation and Domain Generalization.
+I got my Ph.D. degree from the College of Computer, National University of Defense Technology.

 News
 ======